Symmetry & Critical Points for Symmetric Tensor Decomposition Problems

-\item We construct infinite families of critical points represented by Puiseux series in $d$ and derive sharp analytic estimates of the Hessian spectrum using results from the representation theory of the symmetric group.
+\item We construct infinite families of critical points represented by Puiseux series in $d$ and derive sharp analytic estimates of the Hessian spectrum.
 The tensor norms considered are the Frobenius norm and the cubic-Gauss norm defined in (\ref{gauss_nrm}).

-\item The complex array of saddles and minima so revealed exhibits various phenomena affecting the efficacy of local optimization methods, as discussed in length in \pref{sec:ss}.
+\item The complex array of saddles and minima so revealed exhibits various phenomena affecting the behavior of local optimization methods, as discussed in length in \pref{sec:ss}.
 For example, saddles with a higher objective value are seen to exhibit a larger number of descent~directions.

-\item Symmetry breaking is shown to also occur for certain types of curves studied by \cite{ArjevaniCP2022}, referred to as \emph{radial}.
-The Curve Selection Lemma (CSL) \cite{milnor61singular} is used to obtain a \emph{real analytic} parameterization of radial curves and so construct ascent and descent curves and so determine the extremal character of degenerate critical points having a singular Hessian (an otherwise generally NP-hard problem \cite{murty1985some}).
-An outcome of the analysis is the existence of families of third-order saddles which can significantly slow down local optimization methods.

-\item When extended, radial curves are seen to connect families of critical points (largely preserving symmetry) and provide non-local information on the optimization landscape (details appear in \pref{sec:cc} and the concluding remarks).
-Brief mention is made of additional implications given by the related \emph{radial set} admitting a semi-algebraic finite stratification, as well as further applications, e.g., two-layer ReLU networks \cite{ArjevaniM2022} where the semi-algebraic framework is generalized to one subsuming subanalytic functions and o-minimal structures.

 \end{itemize}